 CK: So, a code of conduct basically, that people agree to, and if they don’t adhere to it, then they’re out.
 But, the decision making again has to be transparent because one of the ways in which the SWP controlled the breaches of code of conduct, both in the UK and Ireland, was through lack of transparency in that process, in fact literally, they had a body called the ‘Control Commission’ (a bit of a giveaway in hindsight), which would be four or five people who would meet in judgment in a very secretive way.
 That’s not going to work.
 It has to be the decision of everyone pretty much.

 KD: The left: anarchists, socialists, Marxists have to have that as the bottom line.

-Irish revolutionaries, anarchists and elections
+Irish revolutionaries, anarchists, left politics and elections

 CK: Let’s look at election strategy, because we differ on this.
 I actually enjoyed my last two election outings a lot.
 I got a lot out of them when talking to people.
 We met some people who joined us, so lots of positives came out of it.
 In certain patches, we are pretty strong.
 John Lyons in particular and Niamh McDonald have a voice that’s heard, which is for the good when you’ve got all sorts of crazy right wing ideas surfacing now as well.

 KD: Well, I suppose I see where you’re coming from in a sense.
 I was there during the ‘Together For Yes’, the Repeal movement, and we were all out as well.
 I found it actually a great experience to be knocking on people’s doors and talking to them.
 So, I totally identify with what you’re saying, that elections, whether they are for the councillor or for the Dáil, the parliament, they are great opportunities to get out there, and people are thinking and talking about politics.
 What’s the harm in that?
 That’s a great thing.